Tagovailoa throws 5 TDs, No. 2 Alabama rolls over USM 49-7

 HITTING 70

 Tagovailoa’s fourth TD pass made him the second Alabama quarterback to reach 70.
 AJ McCarron has the school career mark with 77.
+Tagovailoa also passed Jalen Hurts and others to move into the top 5 on Alabama’s career passing yards list.

 UP NEXT